This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Have you noticed dandruff on your dog’s fur?
 Or are you wondering how to get rid of dog dandruff?
-While dandruff isn’t harmful, it can signify a skin issue, allergy, or environmental problem, so it shouldn’t be ignored.
+While dandruff isn’t harmful by itself, it can signify a skin issue, allergy, environmental problem, or hormonal disease, so it shouldn’t be ignored.

-The good news is that dandruff is often simple to resolve.
+The good news is that dandruff is often simple to resolve with the help of a vet.
 Here’s an overview of what causes dandruff in dogs, along with seven tips for getting rid of it.

 What Is Dandruff?